tom-dierckx/AirQuality-Station-using-Attiny85/README.md

 ### Other electric components/modules

 Items needed for the electronic circuit:
-- LCD display with the i2c interface attached.
+- LCD display 16 x 2 with the i2c interface attached.
 - Attiny85
 - Lithium battery charger (based on the TP4056)
 - Lithium Ion Battery (Type 18650)